Land Administration Building

-Land Administration Building is a heritage-listed former government building at 142 George Street, Brisbane City, City of Brisbane, Queensland, Australia.
-It was designed by Thomas Pye and built from 1899 to 1905 by Arthur Midson for the Queensland Government.
-It was also known as the Executive Building or (now) the Old Executive Building.
-It was added to the Queensland Heritage Register on 21 October 1992.
+The Land Administration Building, known historically as the Executive Building or the Old Executive Building, is a heritage-listed former government building at 142 George Street, Brisbane, Australia.
+It was designed by Thomas Pye and built between 1899 and 1905 by Arthur Midson for the Government of the self-governing Colony of Queensland, which had become a state by the time of its completion.
+The Old Executive Building was added to the Queensland Heritage Register on 21 October 1992.

 The building was originally occupied by the offices of the Lands and Survey Departments, the Premier of Queensland, the Executive Council, and the Queensland National Art Gallery.
 It contains a heritage-listed World War I Honour board.

-Since 1995, the building has been used as the hotel of the Treasury Casino (the casino being located in the former Treasury Building).
+Since 1995, the building has been used as the hotel of the Treasury Casino (the casino previously being located in the old Treasury Building, before moving to Queen’s Wharf in late 2024).

 History

 This four-storeyed masonry government office building was erected between 1901 and 1905.
 Initially intended as offices for the Lands and Survey Departments, it was finished and occupied in 1905 as the Executive Building, accommodating both the Lands and Survey Departments and offices of the Premier and Executive Council.
 It is the most prominent Brisbane example of Queensland Government building activity associated with the economic recovery of the late 1890s and with the Federation of Australia.

-In 1898-1899 plans were prepared under the supervision of chief architect Thomas Pye of the Queensland Government Architect's office.
+In 1898–1899 plans were prepared under the supervision of chief architect Thomas Pye of the Queensland Government Architect's office.
 Special provisions for the Lands Department included Minister's offices, drafting rooms, photographic and heliographic rooms, and a Land Court.
 With the inclusion of offices for the Executive Council and Cabinet, a separate entrance in George Street was designed for ministerial access.